HyperCodec/zisp/README.md

 - `createTable` - Returns a new table.
 - `put table key val` - Puts a value in the table at a specified key.
 - `kget table key` - Returns the value in a table with a specified key.
+- `runMethod table key args` - Gets and runs a method in a table, passing the table as the first argument. `args` is a list.